New Haflong railway station

 New Haflong railway station is a main railway station in Dima Hasao district, Assam.
 Its code is NHLG.
 It serves Haflong town.

+Station

 The station consists of three platforms.
 New Haflong lies on Lumding–Sabroom section provides the rail connectivity in Haflong with Guwahati and Silchar.

+Incidents

+In 2022, following heavy rainfall in and around the town and Dima Hasao district, the train station was submerged and a train parked at the station was derailed.

 Major trains

 Some of the important trains that runs from New Haflong are :